arolling/select_vacation/README.md

 ## Known Bugs

-Most of the potential combinations of answers return a negative result.
+Some of the potential combinations of answers return a negative result.

 ## Support and contact details